alphagov/whitehall/STYLEGUIDE.md

 Using this format means you can write a unit test for `methodToDoSomething` by itself and check that it does exactly what you want it to do.
 Writing the same thing as a jQuery extension or as a clousured function means you couldn't then unit test the individual components.

 The init for your thing should then be called in `on_ready.js`.
+There are separate `on_ready.js` files for each of the admin and frontend.

+You should prefix any classes you wish your JavaScript to find with a [`js-` prefix][4].
+This lets us easily see when refactoring code that there is some JavaScript behaviour associated to the object.

 ## Styles